Alfalfa County, OK - OIl & Gas Discussion archives

 Thanks.
 I wasn’t able to pull those numbers up anywhere!

-Do you know if there getting close to 4-26-11 the last you said was needing gas line.
-If 5-26-11 on line then should be close.
+Do you know if they’re getting close to 4-26-11?
+The last you said was needing gas line.
+If 5-26-11 is online then it should be close.

 Alfalfa: SandRidge Exploration & Production LLC; Beach Ranch 2809 No. 2-18H Well; SE1/4 SW1/4 SW1/4 SW1/4 (SL) of 18-28N-09W; 366 barrels oil per day, 1,683,000 cu-ft gas per day; TD 9,725.